 - Permanent removal of Minimum Daily Package Rate (MDPR)

-With the concept of “High Value, Low Volume” Tourism, Bhutan has embraced the new policy effective from June 20, 2022.
-Carbon footprints are kept low to boost the Bhutan Tourism economically and socially.
-High Focus on the infrastructure and services, the travel experiences of tourists, and the sector’s environmental impact as tourism is Bhutan’s treasured national asset.
-The new policy is practiced as Sustainable Tourism for the welfare of Bhutan’s future generations.
+With the concept of “High Value, Low Volume” Tourism, Bhutan’s new travel policy is effective from June 20, 2022.
+Especially, the low Carbon footprints boost Bhutan’s Tourism economically and socially.
+As a matter of fact, High Focus on the infrastructure and services, the travel experiences of tourists, and the sector’s environmental impact as tourism is Bhutan’s treasured national asset.
+In the long run, the new policy is practiced as Sustainable Tourism for the welfare of Bhutan’s future generations.

 For any queries, leave here firstname.lastname@example.org

 Please find here full copy of the press release and frequently asked questions below:

 Full Press Release Copy of TOURISM COUNCIL OF BHUTAN, ROYAL GOVERNMENT OF BHUTAN